Logarithmic Derivations of Adjoint Discriminants

-\begin{proof} This is a direct application of the Littlewood-Richardson formula for the exterior power of a tensor product which, if $\lambda'$ is the conjugate partition of $\lambda$ and $|\lambda|=\sum_i \lambda_i$, reads as follows \end{proof} It is easy to see that $S_{j,i}\cU=[-i,-j;0,\dots,0]$ and, in order to do our computation, we thus need to express $S_{2^i,1^{j-i}}\cU^\perp/\cU$ in terms of weights.
-Let us come back to $\cU^\perp/\cU$.
-This is an irreducible bundle, and as such it corresponds to a certain irreducible representation of the Levi factor of the parabolic subgroup $P_2\subset G$ defining $X=G/P_2$; this Levi factor is isomorphic to $\SL(3)\times \SO(m-4)$.
-Moreover, the representation is trivial as a $\SL(3)$-representation, and it is the standard $\SO(m-4)$-representation corresponding to the weight $[1,0,\dots,0]$ (notice that in this case there are $n-2$ entries in the sequence).
+\end{proof} In terms of weights, $S_{j,i}\cU=[-i,-j;0,\dots,0]$ and, in order to achieve the desired cohomology computation, we also need to express $S_{2^i,1^{j-i}}(\cU^\perp/\cU)$ in this same language.
+Consider first $\cU^\perp/\cU$.
+Being an irreducible vector bundle, it corresponds to a certain irreducible representation of the Levi factor, isomorphic to $\SL(3)\times \SO(m-4)$, of the parabolic subgroup $P_2\subset G$ defining $X=G/P_2$.
+Moreover, this representation is trivial as a $\SL(3)$-representation and it is the standard $\SO(m-4)$-representation corresponding to the weight $[1,0,\dots,0]$ (notice that in this case there are $n-2$ entries in the sequence).